farshaddavoudi/Blazor.PersianDatePicker/README.md

    * **dll size: 9 KB =>‌ gzipped **

    - IIS server uses compressed gzip files out of the box (as default) for Blazor Web Assembly Hosted applications.
-For Blazor Standalone app, though, some manual steps is required
+For Blazor Standalone app, though, some manual steps is required.
+[More info](https://docs.microsoft.com/en-us/aspnet/core/blazor/host-and-deploy/webassembly?view=aspnetcore-5.0#compression)

+## Special Thanks:
+  *This project is ported from **pwt.datepicker** project with a lot of customization and optomization for easy and fast use for Blazor applications.
+Therefore, I appreciate the greate effort of Reza Babakhani @babakhani and all contributors of that project*

+## Contribute:
+* Please pull-request for changes you want.